 Think About How You’re Communicating

 It’s important to go beyond email and use other digital tools that can better replicate the in-person office experience and provide for clear communication during working from home.

-You can communicates with your team using chat apps like Slack and videoconferencing services like Zoom.
+You can communicate with your team using chat apps like Slack and videoconferencing services like Zoom.
 Screen-sharing is another killer aspect of getting people on the same page.

 Harvard Business School’s Prithwiraj “Raj” Choudhury, who studies remote work and the relationships between geography and productivity, found an interesting solution to boosting camaraderie among remote workers: pizza parties.
 While researching remote work habits at the U.S. Patent Office — which implemented a more robust “work from anywhere” policy in 2011 — Choudhury discovered a manager who hosted weekly lunches via videoconferencing.

 Furthermore, better communication while working from home can help maintain your relationship with your colleagues, managers, and direct reports.
 It’s also important for managers to encourage employees to share their opinions or concerns about a particular project so they don’t feel like they’re being dismissed just because they’re not in the same room.

 Remember Everyone Works Differently

 Managers should remember that not every employee actually wants to work from home, a shift that can be stressful for some.
 As companies increasingly mandate that many employees must work from home during the coronavirus outbreak, it’s key they communicate as much as possible and help employees struggling with the change, says Nguyen.

 “If management actually forces people to work from home, then that would add another layer of stress,” she says.
 “Giving employees as much information as possible can ease the burden caused by the disruption.”